-This problem of digital ad fraud is particularly pronounced in the APAC region, in which the cost is estimated to be $17 million per day.
+The problem of digital ad fraud is particularly pronounced in the APAC region, in which the cost is estimated to be $17 million per day.
 Rapidly increasing penetration means that the question of mobile ad fraud is a particularly pertinent one in the region.

-Estimated cost of ad fraud by region
+Estimated cost of ad fraud by region ($billion)

-Ad fraud by app category and device
+Ad fraud by app category and mobile OS

 Android ad fraud

 The same report also finds that some app categories are more vulnerable to fraud than other.
 On Android, finance tops the list, with over a third of installs fraudulent, followed by shopping, gaming, and social media.

 Mobile ad fraud related to Android finance apps is dominated by bots/emulators, which are responsible for over a third of ad fraud in this category, and click injection, which accounts for a further quarter.
 SDK spoofing remains fairly low.